 Any APP engaged in practice at an institution outside of the Hospital will provide evidence of professional liability coverage with limits that are acceptable to the University of Illinois Office of Risk Management.
 The APP shall submit a Certificate of Insurance and any accompanying endorsements, which address the extent or any limitations on coverages.

 Each applicant must consent to an inspection of all records and documents pertinent to their application for credentialing and/or privileging and agree to appear for an interview if requested.
 The applicant shall have the burden of producing and fully disclosing all information as requested and/or material for a proper evaluation of their experience, professional ethics, background, training, demonstrated ability to perform the clinical privileges requested, and for resolving any doubts about these or any of the other basic qualifications specified in these Bylaws, or otherwise.
-He/she shall also have the burden of demonstrating their qualifications, competence, and fitness to the satisfaction of the Medical Staff and the GB.
+He/she shall also have the burden of demonstrating their qualifications, competence, and fitness to the satisfaction of the Medical Staff and the GB or authorized designee.
 If the applicant fails to comply because the application is incomplete or he/she does not provide all requested information within 90 days of receiving written notice of such failure(s) to the satisfaction of the CMO, Credentials Committee, and Chief, the application for credentialing and/or privileging will be considered voluntarily withdrawn, and the applicant must wait for a period of one year before seeking to reapply.
 In addition, if it is determined that the applicant has provided false or misleading information during the appointment process, the application also will be considered withdrawn and could result in a report to the NPDB.
 If the false or misleading information is not discovered until after the applicant has been credentialed and/or privileged, the APP will be subject to disciplinary action.

-Recommendations to waive any qualifications, requirements, or limitations in this ARTICLE or any other ARTICLE of these Bylaws not required by law or governmental regulation shall be requested by the Chief and may be waived at the discretion of the MSEC, upon determination that such waiver will serve the best interests of the patients and of the Hospital and will be subject to final GB review and approval.
+Recommendations to waive any qualifications, requirements, or limitations in this ARTICLE or any other ARTICLE of these Bylaws not required by law or governmental regulation shall be requested by the Chief and may be waived at the discretion of the MSEC, upon determination that such waiver will serve the best interests of the patients and of the Hospital and will be subject to final GB or authorized designee review and approval.

 BASIC RESPONSIBILITIES OF THE ADVANCED PRACTICE PROFESSIONALS